-The library’s History Room houses a special collection that pertains to the history of the City of Hudson, as well as Columbia County and New York State.
-Among the holdings are sets of Hudson City Directories, Hudson High School’s Blue and Gold Year Books, early editions of poetry books by Edna St. Vincent Millay, compilations of St. Nicholas Literary Magazine, historical periodicals, and photographs.
+The library’s History Room houses a special collection that pertains to the history of the City of Hudson, Greenport and Stockport, as well as Columbia County and New York State.
+Among the holdings are sets of Hudson City Directories, Hudson High School’s Blue and Gold Year Books, early editions of poetry books by Edna St. Vincent Millay, compilations of St. Nicholas Literary Magazine, and historical periodicals and photographs.

-The collections in the library’s History Room contains newspaper clippings, original documents, photographs, local history booklets, pamphlets, and local oral histories all pertaining to the history of Hudson and the surrounding areas.
+The History Room also contains newspaper clippings, original documents, photographs, local history booklets, pamphlets, and local oral histories all pertaining to the history of Hudson and the surrounding areas.
 Click on the links below for information on our Hudson and Columbia County Archives.
 Finding aids will help you track down the right documents in our collection for your search.
 Container lists show you where those documents are.

 Hudson River Valley Heritage (HRVH) provides access to historical materials from digital collections contributed by colleges, libraries, archives, historical societies, museums and cultural organizations from the various counties in New York State.
 You can find images of postcards from our collection as well as Hudson-Fulton Tricentennial materials.
 Link here to see our collection.

 HeritageQuest® Online is a comprehensive treasury of American genealogical sources—rich in unique primary sources, local and family histories, and finding aids.
 (Only available to Library Card holders.)

 Greenport Historical Society provides excellent programs of both an educational and entertaining nature regarding Greenport, Hudson, and the surrounding areas. http://www.greenporthistoricalny.org/

 Click the header above for additional sources of historical research in Hudson and the surrounding area, including town, city, and county historians.